Bumps and redness on the face, how to get rid of them?

 Collagen and hyaluronic acid

-Collagen and hyaluronic acid are essential for maintaining the elasticity and hydration of the skin.
+Collagen and hyaluronic acid are essential for maintaining the skin's elasticity and hydration.
 These ingredients strengthen the skin structure, improve cell regeneration, and help reduce redness and imperfections.

 Omega 3-6-9 and antioxidants